Fritz Hofmann tells this story about his and Peter’s visit to Dresden in the days of the DDR.

 During our tour of the DDR, we made a stop in Dresden where the enthusiastic public celebrated Peter’s visit and embraced him heartily.
 At this time very few artists made appearances in the DDR.
 On no terms were they to make any political statements; otherwise the concert would eventually be aborted.
 In those days one was very nervous when visiting the socialist DDR.

-Dresden, however, lay in a valley so television reception here was not possible, so people here could only watch the rather boring and very one-sided East German programs.
+Dresden, however, lay in a valley where television reception was not possible, and people here could only watch the rather boring and very one-sided East German programs.
 [Freedom of the press and speech did not exist at this time.]